-If you have a credit balance when your loan has been repaid in full, interest will accrue at the rate of RPI or 1% above the Bank Base Rate, whichever is lower.
+If you have a credit balance when your loan has been repaid in full, interest will be paid at the rate of RPI or 1% above the Bank Base Rate, whichever is lower.

-Interest will accrue at RPI or 1% above the Bank Base Rate for a maximum of 60 days from the date we let you know about your overpayment.
-Interest will stop accruing after 60 days or from the day you are refunded, whichever comes first.
+Interest will accrue at RPI for a maximum of 60 days from the date we let you know about your overpayment.
+If you're refunded within this 60 days, interest will stop accruing on the day you're refunded.

-If you have a credit balance when your loan has been repaid in full, interest will accrue at the rate of RPI.
+If you have a credit balance when your loan has been repaid in full, interest will be paid at the rate of RPI.

 Interest will accrue at RPI for a maximum of 60 days from the date we let you know about your overpayment.
-Interest will stop accruing after 60 days or from the day you are refunded, whichever comes first.
+If you're refunded within this 60 days, interest will stop accruing on the day you're refunded.

 If you have a credit balance when your loan has been repaid in full, interest will accrue for a further 60 days at RPI plus 3%.
-Interest will stop accruing after 60 days or from the day you are refunded, whichever comes first.
+After the 60 days have passed, no further interest will be added to the credit balance on your account.